Gurenax/node-toy-robot/README.md

 * Write better tests.
 Tests should tell you a story.
 They should be as functional as the functions/methods you write.
 They should be able to stand on their own and should not be linked to other tests.

 * Read the instructions and follow it carefully.
 Sometimes the stress makes you see things you are not supposed to.

+* Write a better Solution README using Markdown.

 ## What am I going to do differently this time?